-6. Track and prioritize TSMO Investments in BIPOC and lowincome communities.
-Listening & Accountability Action Description: Priority: Create a priority process that listens for TSMO needs, 6 SAC Votes projects, and guides funding allocation to prioritize High investments for and/or in BIPOC and people with lower income.
-Review and update TSMO discretionary revenue prioritization to reflect the 2021 TSMO Strategy's updated goals and Timeline: objectives.
-Evaluate TSMO prior investments from the last 10 years and Near: 2021-2023 identify disparities for BIPOC and low-income communities.
-Identify and multimodal connectivity disparities to target Milestone: RTP Update future TSMO investments.
-Track TSMO investments in equity focus areas and report biannually.
-Responsibility: Metro, ODOT, and a third-party Furthers Objectives: 1.4) Ensure people of color and historically marginalized communities can safely access multiple low stress mode choices and routes within the transportation system by improving access to transit stops, pedestrian, and bicycle facilities.
-3.2) Identify and correct past disparities when planning, operating, and maintaining the transportation system (e.g., transit access, air toxins exposure, allocation of funds).
+6. Track and prioritize TSMO Investments in BIPOC and low-income communities.

+- Create a priority process that listens for TSMO needs, projects, and guides funding allocation to prioritize investments for and/or in BIPOC and people with lower income. - Review and update TSMO discretionary revenue prioritization to reflect the 2021 TSMO Strategy's updated goals and objectives. - Evaluate TSMO prior investments from the last 10 years and identify disparities for BIPOC and low-income communities. - Identify and multimodal connectivity disparities to target future TSMO investments. - Track TSMO investments in equity focus areas and report biannually.